Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 }
 ~~~~~

-@section OCCT_RULES_SECTION_3 Formatting rules
+@section occt_coding_rules_3 Formatting rules

-In order to improve the open source readability and, consequently, maintainability, the following set of rules is applied.
+To improve the open source readability and, consequently, maintainability, the following set of rules is applied.

 ### International language [MANDATORY]

 All comments in all sources must be in English.

 ### Line length

-In all sources try not to exceed 120 characters limit of line length.
+Try to stay within the limit of 120 characters per line in all sources.

 ### C++ style comments

 Prefer C++ style comments in C++ sources.

 ### Commenting out unused code

 Delete unused code instead of commenting it or using #define.

 ### Indentation in sources [MANDATORY]

 Indentation in all sources should be set to two space characters.
 Use of tabulation characters for indentation is disallowed.

 ### Separating spaces

-Punctuation rules follow the rules of English.
+Punctuation rules follow the rules of the English language.
-C/C++ reserved words, commas, colons and semicolons should be followed by a space character if they are not at the end of line.
+* C/C++ reserved words, commas, colons and semicolons should be followed by a space character if they are not at the end of a line.
-There should be no space characters after '(' and before ')'.
+* There should be no space characters after '(' and before ')'.
 Closing and opening brackets should be separated by a space character.
-For better readability it is also recommended to surround conventional operators by a space character.
+* For better readability it is also recommended to surround conventional operators by a space character.
 See the following examples:

 ~~~~~{.cpp}
 while (true)                            // NOT: while( true ) ...